-Benjamin Clementine is hunched over in his overcoat at our Parisian bistro table, chatting to me like a world-weary old chap - at 26, the not long discovered North London poet and pianist has certainly lived.
-His elastic tenor voice and self-analytical lyrics have already been co-signed by a gobsmacked Paul McCartney (after seeing him on Jools Holland) and handpicked by Bjork to play her curated stage at Wilderness.
-In the days before we meet, Benjamin has even earned himself two sold out shows at the local Le Trianon venue; after all, this is a city that regards him as somewhat a cult figure.
+Benjamin Clementine is hunched over in his overcoat at our Parisian bistro table, chatting to me like a world-weary old chap, but even at 26, the not long ago discovered North London poet and pianist has certainly lived.
+His elastic tenor voice and self-analytical lyrics have already been co-signed by a gobsmacked Paul McCartney and handpicked by Björk to play her curated stage at Wilderness.
+In the days before we meet, Benjamin has even earned himself two sold out shows at the local Le Trianon venue; after all, this is a city that regards him as something of a cult figure.
 But it’s life that inspires the art that gives Benjamin’s work such an absorbing context.

-At 19, Clementine was homeless on the streets of Paris, sporadically, for a number of years.
-He made enough from busking around Montmartre to secure himself a bed in a hostel on Place de Clichy, and a couple of nights a week he would perform at an Irish Bar.
+At 19, Clementine found himself sporadically homeless on the streets of Paris, for a number of years.
+He made enough from busking around Montmartre to secure himself a bed in a hostel on Place de Clichy, and a couple of nights a week he would perform at an Irish bar.
 During this period he virtually spoke to nobody, and the fact he orders his lunch in English today suggests he didn’t come to France for any bourgeois summer holiday language modules.

-At times Benjamin is charming and likeable; he has a mischievous laugh.
-And then he’ll be forthright and intense, and say something scary like: “You can call yourself a god, but it won’t make any difference,” as he stares you down across the table, his six foot plus frame casting a long silhouette.
+At times Benjamin is charming and likeable—he has a mischievous laugh—and then he’ll be forthright and intense, and say something scary like: “You can call yourself a god, but it won’t make any difference,” as he stares you down across the table, his six foot plus frame casting a long silhouette.
 Mostly though, he’ll whisper, and change his mind mid-sentence, and you can almost see the shadows of contradiction boxing in his eyes.
-It’s not just in person he does this - in song too, on “Adios”, he breaks in the middle for an abstract mutter before suddenly changing musical tack.
-When we’re joking he suddenly fires, “are you taking the mickey?”, and while he opens up sometimes, he’s also guarded to the point of paranoia at others, a remnant I’m sure of needing to keep his wits about him in hostile environments.
+It’s a characteristic noticable in person but also in song, on “Adios,” he breaks in the middle for an abstract mutter before suddenly changing musical tack.
+When we’re joking he suddenly fires, “Are you taking the mickey?” and while he opens up sometimes, he’s also guarded to the point of paranoia at others, a remnant I’m sure of needing to keep his wits about him in hostile environments.

 “I’m no Tom Odell,” he states.
 “They seem to like Tom Odell.
 I’m no Adele.
 It’s all Dels isn’t it?”
-He’s no Sam Smith and he’s no Ellie Goulding either he says, and I have to agree with him.
+He asserts that he's no Sam Smith and he’s no Ellie Goulding either and I have to agree with him.
 He’s an antidote to a mediocrity that seems so pervasive with solo singers right now.
 He’s genuinely an idiosyncratic talent in a world where the talent has to be malleable to be marketable.
 “But come on!” he pleads.
 “I know I’m weird, but come on.”

-When I try to wrap up the interview, he splutters “but what about my music?” incredulously - as if we haven’t been paying it close enough attention, and so we spend another fifteen more minutes talking about his debut album At Least For Now.
-Though you have to say, for someone who’s been compared to Nina Simone, and who to my ear has the magnificent phrasing of Nat King Cole, the earthy humour of Jacques Brel and a gift for random left field oddness that few artists since Scott Walker have possessed, then it’s easy to see why he wants to talk about his music so much.
+When I try to wrap up the interview, he splutters “But what about my music?” incredulously—as if we haven’t been paying it close enough attention, and so we spend another fifteen more minutes talking about his debut album At Least For Now.
+Though you have to say, for someone who’s been compared to Nina Simone, and who to my ear has the magnificent phrasing of Nat King Cole, the earthy humor of Jacques Brel and a gift for random left field oddness that few artists since Scott Walker have possessed, then it’s easy to see why he wants to talk about his music so much.

 Noisey: Benjamin, when you were busking in Paris, did you ever look at le Trianon and think I’m going to be playing two sold out gigs there one day soon?